 We were appointed by the Board of Directors on 17 February 2023 to audit the financial statements for the period ended 31 December 2022.
-Our total uninterrupted period of engagement is 1 year, covering the period ended 31 December 2022 to 28 April 2023.
+Our total uninterrupted period of engagement is two years, covering the period ended 31 December 2022 and 31 December 2023.